-Activities from M Exclusion from Issuers having their registered office in the European Union or in the EOCD Issuers having their registered office outside of the EOCD March 2022 Exclusion from December 2027 Exclusion from December 2030 Exclusion from December 2030 Exclusion from December 2040 Thermal Coal Production From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues) Coal-based electricity generation From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues)
+Activities Exclusion from March 2022 Issuers having their registered office in the European Union or in the EOCD Issuers having their registered office outside of the EOCD Exclusion from December 2027 Exclusion from December 2030 Exclusion from December 2030 Exclusion from December 2040 Thermal Coal Production From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues)

-Activities Exclusion from December 2030 Exclusion from December 2040 Exclusion from December 2030 Exclusion from December 2040 Production of unconventional oil of gas From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues)
+Activities Exclusion from March 2022 Issuers having their registered office in the European Union or in the EOCD Issuers having their registered office outside of the EOCD Exclusion from December 2027 Exclusion from December 2030 Exclusion from December 2030 Exclusion from December 2040 Coal-based electricity generation From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues) Activities Exclusion from December 2030 Exclusion from December 2040 Exclusion from December 2030 Exclusion from December 2040 Production of unconventional oil of gas From 10% of the revenues From 5% of the revenues Definitive exit (0% of the revenues) From 5% of the revenues Definitive exit (0% of the revenues)

-- 2. Exclusions specific to the strategy followed by the Sub-Fund: - Exclusions of issuers which have a "Severe Risk" profile in terms of Corporate Responsibility This category represents companies with a Corporate Responsibility Rating below 2 out of 10 within our internal rating.), - Sectorial Exclusions as defined in the Management Company's "Exclusion Policy".
+- 2. Exclusions specific to the strategy followed by the Sub-Fund: - Exclusions of issuers which have a "Severe Risk" profile in terms of Corporate Responsibility This category represents companies with a Corporate Responsibility Rating below 2 out of 10 within our internal rating.), - Sectorial exclusion as defined in the Management Company's Exclusion Policy.